claire-codes/hugo-blog/content/blog/2018-04-02-making-a-sticky-sidebar-with-two-lines-of-css.markdown

 The `position: sticky` property tells the element to stick to the screen, ([MDN can explain this better than me](https://developer.mozilla.org/en-US/docs/Web/CSS/position)), and the `top` value tells the element where to sit relative to the screen as it scrolls.
 We could change this to `top: 5%` to leave a gap, or for example `left: 0`, depending on the direction of the scroll.

-Here is one I made earlier on codepen:
+Here is one I made earlier on CodePen:

 <p data-height="350" data-theme-id="0" data-slug-hash="bvWKdr" data-default-tab="result" data-user="claireparker" data-embed-version="2" data-pen-title="Sticky Sidebar" class="codepen">See the Pen <a href="https://codepen.io/claireparker/pen/bvWKdr/">Sticky Sidebar</a> by Claire (<a href="https://codepen.io/claireparker">@claireparker</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>